Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 The other important thing to do here is watch for patterns.
 If this is the first time your partner has done something like this and they seem genuinely remorseful, your reaction will likely be (and probably should be) different than if this is the fifth time they’ve done the same thing with the same excuse.

 You might be someone who considers a broken agreement to be an instant, relationship ending dealbreaker.
 And you get to make that choice!
 However, for most of us, this is likely to be contextual.
+There are different levels and severities of cheating and broken agreements in polyamory.

 Choosing to break a safer sex agreement (e.g. not using a condom with a casual hook-up, if that’s what you’ve agreed) in the heat of the moment and then disclosing it to your partner straight away isn’t good, but it’s a world away from repeatedly and deliberately having unprotected sex for months without telling your existing partner(s.)
 The former is far more likely to be repairable than the latter.
 Misunderstanding the terms of an agreement in good faith is quantifiably different from understanding the spirit of an agreeement but rules-lawyering your way into violating it anyway.